MaximeKjaer/kjaer.io/_posts/2016-09-23-algorithms.md

         for each edge (u, v) in G.E:
             relax(u, v, w)
     # Optional: detecting negative cycles
+    # Essentially we're just checking whether relax()
+    # would change anything on an additional iteration
     for each edge (u, v) in G.E:
-        if v.d > u.d + w(u, v):
+        if v.distance > u.distance + w(u, v):
-            return False
-    return True
+            return False # there is a negative cycle return True # there are no negative cycles
 {% endhighlight %}

 ![GIF of Bellman-Ford in action](/images/algorithms/bellman-ford.gif)

-The algorithm is easy to implement in distributed settings (e.g. IP routing): each vertex repeatedly ask their neighbors for the best path.

-Bellman-Ford runs in $$\Theta(E\cdot V)$$.
+A property of Bellman-Ford:

+- After one iteration, we have found all shortest paths that are one edge long
+- After two iterations, we have found all shortest paths that are two edges long
+- After three iterations, we have found all shortest paths that are three edges long
+- ...

+Let's assume that the longest shortest path (in terms of number of edges) is from source *s* to vertex *t*.
+Let's assume that there are *n* vertices in total; then the shortest path from *s* to *t* can at most be *n-1* edges long, which is why we terminate at *n-1* iterations in the above pseudocode.

+Indeed, if there are no negative cycles, Bellman-Ford returns the correct answer after *n-1* iterations.
+But we may in reality already be done before the *n-1<sup>st</sup>* iteration.
+If the longest shortest path (in terms of number of edges) is *m* edges long, then the *m<sup>th</sup>* iteration will produce the final result.
+The algorithm has no way of knowing the value of *m*, but what it could do is run an *m+1<sup>st</sup>* iteration and see if any distances change; if not, then it is done.

+At any iteration, if Bellman-Ford doesn't change any vertex distances, then it is done (it won't change anything after this point anyway).

 #### Detecting negative cycles
-There is no negative cycle reachable from the source if and only if the $$\ell$$-value of no node changes if we run one more (n:th) iteration of Bellman-Ford.
+There is no negative cycle reachable from the source if and only if no distances change when we run one more (*n<sup>th</sup>*) iteration of Bellman-Ford.

 ### Dijkstra's algorithm
 - This algorithm only works when all weights are nonnegative.